angus-mackenzie/ASD-Notes/ASD04.md

 * Product development where a software company is developing (medium-sized) product for sale
 * Custom system development within an organisation, where there is a clear commitment from the customer to become involved in the development process and where there are not a lot of external rules and regulations that affect the software
 ## Problems with agile methods
-* It can be different to keep the interest oc customers who are involved in the process
+* It can be different to keep the interest of customers who are involved in the process
 * Team members may be unsuited to the intense involvement that characterizes agile methods
 * Prioritising changes can be difficult where there are multiple stakeholders
 * Maintaining simplicity requires extra work